minzart/sunrise-oath/glossary/chatgpt.md

 . . .
 As they flocked in his airy train.

-Gale starts working at the café, meeting Alain, Hortus, Charlotte, and Selene.
+Gale starts working at the [[café]], meeting Alain, Hortus, Charlotte, and Selene.

 CHAPTER THREE

-And the earth was grey, and grey was the sky . . .
+And the [[earth]] was grey, and grey was the sky . . .

 . . .
 In the hour when the stars must die.